Get your International Driving Permit for Switzerland in 8 minutes

 Additional Considerations

-• License and IDP: Drivers must carry a valid driver’s license.
+• License and International Driving Permit: Drivers must carry a valid driver’s license.
 An International Driver's Permit (IDP) is required for foreign drivers, especially when renting a car.

 • License Conversion: A foreign driver's license is valid for up to 12 months.
 Long-term residents may need to exchange their foreign license for a Swiss one.